enkidevs/curriculum/sql/ddl/indices/when-to-add-indexes.md

 ## Practice

-Consider the following table.
+Consider the following table named `experience`.
 We want to create a non-clustered index on the `experience` column:

 ```md
 | id | level | experience | growth_rate_id |